lance-lmwang/libtiff/doc/functions/TIFFWarning.rst

 warning messages.

 The function :c:func:`TIFFWarningExt` provides a file handle in order to write the warning message to a file.
-Often the file handle used is ``tif->tif_clientdata``
+Within ``libtiff`` :c:func:`TIFFWarningExt` is called using ``tif->tif_clientdata`` as file handle.

+..
+TODO: Check description, how to setup a TIFFWarnignExt handler and its file handle.

+With :c:func:`TIFFSetWarningHandlerExt` an extra warning handler can be setup in order to write to a file.
+The file handle needs to be stored in ``tif->tif_clientdata`` if the ``libtiff`` internal warnings shall also be written to that file.

 Note
 ----
 In ``libtiff`` only a default warning handler is defined, writing the message to ``stderr``.
 For writing warning messages to file, an extra *TIFFWarningHandlerExt* function has to be set.
 :c:func:`TIFFWarning` and :c:func:`TIFFWarningExt` will try to call both handler functions if defined.
-However, :c:func:`TIFFWarningExt` will pass "0" as file handle to the extended warning handler.
+However, :c:func:`TIFFWarning` will pass "0" as file handle to the extended warning handler.

 Return values
 -------------